 - When you run the script, the text is displayed in a separate text pane that opens below the script. - The text from all text points in the script is placed one after another in the text pane.
 As necessary, you may need to scroll to see all the text. - You can change the size of the displayed text by dragging the slider located in the area between the script pane and the text pane.

 Editing an existing text point

-- The Text Point Dialog box opens.
+- 1. Double-click the f T marker.
+The Text Point Dialog box opens.

-- Edit the text as necessary.
+- 2. Edit the text as necessary.

 - Click Enter.
+3.

 Deleting an existing text point